Q: How do I register for the race?

 Q: Can I rent a SPOT?

 A: Yes, you can rent a SPOT for $40.
 If you own a SPOT, there is a $15 set up fee to link your SPOT to the tracking page.
-These fees can be paid when you register.
+These fees will be collected when you register.

 Q: How do I re-mount a torn out binding on the course?